vg-json-data/sm-json-data/strats.md

 - _minTiles_: The minimum amount of effective runway tiles in other room needed for this strat.

 A `comeInStutterGettingBlueSpeed` condition must match with a `leaveWithRunway` condition on the other side of the door, which must have an "air" environment and an effective length of at least `minTiles`.
 A match comes with the following implicit requirements for actions to be performed in the previous room:
+- The `SpeedBooster` item.
-- The helper `h_stutterWaterGetBlueSpeed`, which includes the `canStutterWaterShineCharge` tech and the `SpeedBooster` item, but while being able to retain a flash suit.
+- The tech requirement `{"tech": "canStutterWaterShineCharge"}`.
+Note that this allows retaining a flash suit.
 - If the previous room is heated, then heat frame requirements are included based on `minTiles`, in the same way as for a `comeInRunning` requirement.

 #### Example